 Rise early this morning.
-After checking out of your hotel, you will be transferred approximately 45 minutes to the airport for your 1-and-a-half-hour flight back to Delhi for the final night of the tour.
-This evening, enjoy a farewell dinner with the group.
+After checking out of your hotel, you will be transferred approximately 45 minutes to the airport for your 1 and a half hour flight to Delhi.
+Upon arrival in Delhi, you will transfer to the nearby city of Gurgaon.
+In the evening, visit the Kingdom of Dreams to view a magical Bollywood performance.